-• Describe how this service supports the agency mission It is the mission of the DCG to control all charitable gaming in the Commonwealth through prescribed regulations that seek to ensure the integrity of charitable gaming, maintain the highest quality environment to eliminate fraud, and provide assistance to qualified organizations to enhance their charitable fund raising activities.

-DCG's statutory authority is provided in §18.2-340.15, et.
+- Describe how this service supports the agency mission It is the mission of the DCG to control all charitable gaming in the Commonwealth through prescribed regulations that seek to ensure the integrity of charitable gaming, maintain the highest quality environment to eliminate fraud, and provide assistance to qualified organizations to enhance their charitable fund raising activities. - Describe the Statutory Authority of this Service DCG's statutory authority is provided in §18.2-340.15, et.
 Seq., Code of Virginia and by the charitable gaming rules and regulations (11 VAC 15.22) and the supplier rules and regulations (11 VAC 15.31).